rawiriblundell/linux_speedrun/README.md

 EOF
 ```

-This is a far cry from what you see presented at the end of a `man cp`.
+This version of `cp` is obviously a far cry from what you see presented at the end of a `man cp`.

 Once we are bootstrapped to a point, we can start creating basic commands in C, like: